FrankPortman/bayesAB/README.md

 data in a Bayesian framework. bayesAB is intended to be a drop-in replacement for common frequentist hypothesis test such as the t-test and chi-sq test.

-Bayesian Methods provide several benefits over frequentist methods in the context of A/B tests - namely in interpretability.
+Bayesian methods provide several benefits over frequentist methods in the context of A/B tests - namely in interpretability.
 Instead of p-values you get direct probabilities on whether A is better than B (and by how much).
 Instead of point estimates your posterior distributions are parametrized random variables which can be summarized